HungryHowies/Zitadel-How-To-Upgrade/README.md

 This instance does have a systemd service created.
 More information about this setup can be found [here](https://github.com/HungryHowies/How-To-Build-Zitadel-from-Source)
 If your trying to upgrade from a earlier version  v2.37.x take a look at this section  below (Upgrade command for versions 2.37.x thru 2.42.12)

+Cockroach versions 22.2 < 22.2.11 and 23.1 < 23.1.4 will fail the migration.
+Use the latest stable version of Cockroachdb.

 # Upgrade Zitadel

 The following release are shown here https://github.com/zitadel/zitadel/releases